Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 ## Locally Clone a Repository
-You can clone from two types of URL addresses:
+You can locally clone a repository from two types of URL addresses:
 - An __HTTPS__ URL, like `https://github.com/user/repo.git`
 - An __SSH__ URL, like `git@github.com:user/repo.git`